When Justin Moyer's refrigerator conked out, he didn't replace it right away. Instead he did without.

 His accidental experiment (described in The Washington Post) was fascinating -- mostly because he's not one of those green extremists that make it a point of pride to go without modern conveniences.
 (That's not meant in a derogatory way.
 It just is what it is.)

 Instead, he seemed pleasantly surprised that he could do without a fridge -- although that really shouldn't be a big surprise, given that man lived without refrigeration for centuries.
-But what piqued my interest was an interesting tidbit Justin provided: 99.9 percent of U.S. households have a fridge.
-That's more than any other appliance, including appliances that actually help you cook your food.

 So essentially, in the span of one lifetime, the fridge has become a household necessity.